-When traveling to new areas and fresh waters, it's always wise to hire a guide or find a local who will show you the prime fishing areas and let you in on the best flies for that river or stream.
+When traveling to new areas and fresh waters, it's always wise to hire a guide or find a local who will show you the prime fly fishing areas and let you in on the best fishing flies for that river or stream.
 But sometimes that's not possible or you may just want to explore a new spot on your own.

 If you choose that option, it's good to have a large variety of patterns but also a smaller workhorse group of flies that you turn to most often.
 These should be flies that have proved themselves by producing consistently almost anywhere.

 Over 35 years fishing in waters ranging from the Bow River in Canada to the Smoky Mountains in North Carolina, I've come to rely on a dozen proven flies as my go-to patterns for both exploring and saving the day when nothing else seems to work.
 In fact, these flies have even come through on even more exotic trips to far off locations like the Andes Mountains in Venezuela and the glacier-fed trout streams of Iceland.

 Try these 12 reliable patterns described below, and I think they should do the same for you.

 Woolly Bugger Fishing Flies

 Sure, we all like to think we'll find trout delicately sipping mayflies from the surface every time we visit a stream.
 Nature isn't that kind.
 When it's cold or waters are high and slightly off-color, nothing can beat a streamer.
 And nothing can top the "buggy" looking Woolly Bugger.

 This searching pattern can mimic baitfish, leeches, baby catfish, crayfish, nymphs and sculpins.
 It is really a Woolly Worm with a long marabou tail added for bulk and flutter-appeal.
 Sometimes a few strands of Flashabou are mixed in with the marabou tail.